protobeard/madagascar_vanilla/README.md

 ### Quality of Life

 * Stand Your Ground: set a default value for pawn hostility response.
-* Just Say No: set a default value for drug policy.
-FIXME: this should be removed in favor of just persisting drug policies.
 * Allow Goodwill Reward: enable or disable goodwill rewards from factions.
 * Allow Honor Reward: enable of distable honot rewards from factions.
 * Override Default Schedules: enable a better (according to protobeard) default schedule for pawns.